Geoff Sewell: Sporting anthems

-He has performed the national anthems at the FA Cup Final, the Champions League Final, the Rugby World Cup, the Rugby League World Cup Final, The Six Nations, various rugby fixtures at Twickenham, at the ASB Tennis Classic in Auckland, NZ and on centre court at Wimbledon.
+He has performed the national anthems at the FA Cup Final, the Champions League Final, the Rugby World Cup, the Rugby League World Cup final, the Six Nations, various rugby fixtures at Twickenham, at the ASB Tennis Classic in Auckland, NZ and on centre court at Wimbledon.

 Awards

 With Amici Forever, Sewell was nominated for a Classical Brit Award in the UK for best album.
-Sewell has won various accolades for his performance and philanthropic activities during his career, including 'Air NZ New Zealander of the Year' runner up, International Young Chartered Accountant of the Year and the youngest ever NZ Chartered Accountant to be awarded Fellowship status, FCA.
-In October 2018 he was presented with the International Achievement Award from the Variety Artists Club of New Zealand.
+Sewell has won various accolades for his performance and philanthropic activities during his career, including Air NZ New Zealander of the Year runner up, International Young Chartered Accountant of the Year and the youngest ever NZ Chartered Accountant to be awarded Fellowship status, FCA.
+In October 2018, he was presented with the International Achievement Award from the Variety Artists Club of New Zealand.

-Charity
+Charity work

-Sewell established 'The Geoff & Simone Sewell Foundation' 2010 (NZ) helping families in New Zealand to treat their children affected by autism.
+Sewell established The Geoff & Simone Sewell Foundation 2010 (NZ) helping families in New Zealand to treat their children affected by autism.
 Sewell and Lanham believe recovery is possible using child-centric, appropriate healing interventions because of their own experience with their daughter.

-Sewell personally supports charitable organisations Treating Autism (UK); the Autism Trust (UK) and the National Society of Epilepsy (UK) as well as orchestrating hundreds of appearances and contributions to charitable events around the world as part of Incognito Artists since 2000.
+Sewell personally supports charitable organisations Treating Autism (UK), the Autism Trust (UK) and the National Society of Epilepsy (UK), as well as orchestrating hundreds of appearances and contributions to charitable events around the world as part of Incognito Artists since 2000.